STAND. COM. REP. NO. 354

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Pandemic & Disaster Preparedness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 963, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 963, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 622, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 622, H.D.
+1, and be placed on the calendar for Third Reading.